-- Refer cases of suspected abuse or allegations to the relevant investigating agencies. - Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and the DBS as required. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has occurred. - New:- Ensure appropriate systems are in place to mange and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty.
+• Refer cases of suspected abuse or allegations to the relevant investigating agencies.

-Weekly meetings take place for the Senior DSL and DSL team to meet so each is fully informed and able to respond to the needs of children subject to safeguarding concerns.
+- Support staff who make referrals to children's social care and other referral pathways. - Refer cases where a person is dismissed or left due to risk/harm to a child and will make a referral to the Disclosure and Barring Service. - Ensure arrangements are in place year-round for all staff and volunteers to seek advice, support and inform of safeguarding concerns, or incidents and disclosures that inform children are at risk of harm, or abuse, harm or bullying or sexual harm or harassment has occurred. - Ensure appropriate systems are in place to manage and address online safety, access to mobile phone networks, especially for those children who are potentially at greater risk of harm, abuse, and exploitation and refer concerns where required linked to the PREVENT duty. - The Senior DSL and DSL team meet weekly so each is fully informed and able to respond to the needs of children subject to safeguarding concerns.